Western Kentucky vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Western Kentucky's games this season have gone over 64.5 points four of nine times.
+- Western Kentucky and its opponents have gone over the current 64.5-point total in four of nine games this season.

-- Florida Atlantic's games have gone over 64.5 points in just one opportunity this season.
+- Florida Atlantic has combined with its opponents to score more than 64.5 points in one game this season.

 - The combined points per game average of the two teams, 68.5, is four points above Saturday's over/under.

-- The 51.6 combined points per game that these two squads have allowed this season are 12.9 fewer than the 64.5 over/under in this contest.
+- This contest's over/under is 12.9 points greater than the 51.6 these two squads combine to surrender per game this season.

-- The Hilltoppers and their opponents have scored an average of 66.3 points per game in 2021, 1.8 more than Saturday's total.
+- The average total in Hilltoppers games this season is 66.3, 1.8 points more than Saturday's total of 64.5.

-- The 52 PPG average total in Owls games this season is 12.5 points fewer than this game's over/under.
+- The 64.5 total in this game is 12.5 points higher than the 52 average total in Owls games this season.

 Western Kentucky Stats and Trends